 What is an Access Door?

-Selecting an Access Door
+How to select an Access Door

-- Application: Selection of an Access Door / Access Panel is primarily contingent upon the application in which it will be used.
+The selection of an Access Door / Access Panel is primarily contingent upon the application in which it will be used.
 Access Doors can be simple flush mount universal, drywall, plaster, external, fire rated insulated, fire rated non-insulated, floor, and ceiling.
 Drywall access doors often have parts that can be mudded over, while fire rated doors can be insulated to keep the heat and cold in a room.
 Floor access doors are often able to take a lot of weight while ceiling doors are designed to be easy to open for access to the ceiling.